kylebarron/pymartini/README.md

 # pymartini

-A Python port of [Martini][martini] for fast terrain mesh generation.
+A Cython port of [Martini][martini] for fast terrain mesh generation.

-It passes the (only) test case included in the original Martini JS library, but is currently slow and un-optimized for Python.
+It passes the (only) test case included in the original Martini JS library.
+More tests are forthcoming.
 The only dependency is Numpy.

 ## Install